 On January 9, 1897, it was possible to send his first paper, Über alkoholische Gärung ohne Hefezellen (On alcoholic fermentation without yeast cells), to the editors of the Berichte der Deutschen Chemischen Gesellschaft.

 In October, 1898, he was appointed to the Chair of General Chemistry in the Agricultural College in Berlin and he also held lectureships on agricultural chemistry and agricultural chemical experiments as well as on the fermentation questions of the sugar industry.
 In order to obtain adequate assistance for scientific research, and to be able to fully train his assistants himself, he became habilitated at the University of Berlin in 1900.

 In 1909 he was transferred to the University of Breslau and from there, in 1911, to Würzburg.
 The results of Buchner's discoveries on the alcoholic fermentation of sugar were set forth in the book Die Zymasegärung (Zymosis), 1903, in collaboration with his brother Professor Hans Buchner and Martin Hahn.
 He was awarded the Nobel Prize in 1907 for his biochemical investigations and his discovery of non-cellular fermentation.

 Buchner married Lotte Stahl in 1900.
 When serving as a major in a field hospital at Folkschani in Roumania, he was wounded on August 3, 1917.
-Of these wounds received in action at the front, he died at Munich on the 12th of the same month.*
+Of these wounds received in action at the front, he died on the 13th of the same month.

 From Nobel Lectures, Chemistry 1901-1921, Elsevier Publishing Company, Amsterdam, 1966